Skip to content

 Germany, Austria, Switzerland, and the EU in Lima: This page shows the most important German-speaking points of contact in Peru, typical responsibilities, emergency assistance, and practical advice.

 This page focuses on the German-speaking representations in Peru: Germany, Austria, and Switzerland.
-It also includes the EU Delegation in Lima and a brief explanation of which concerns are appropriate there and which are not.
-A practical note: responsibilities, opening hours, and appointment rules occasionally change.
-A final check on the official websites of the respective offices saves stress.
+This is followed by the EU Delegation in Lima, as well as a brief classification of which concerns are relevant there and which are not.

-For travel preparation, the Peru Overview, the page on Safety in Peru, and the information on Health Insurance for Peru are also relevant.
+For travel preparation, the Peru Overview, the page on Safety in Peru, and the advice on Health Insurance for Peru are also suitable.

 At a Glance

-Location: Lima as the central seat of the embassies and the EU Delegation
+Location Lima is the central seat of the embassies and the EU delegation.

-Key German-speaking offices: German Embassy, Austrian Embassy, Swiss Embassy
+Core German-speaking offices German Embassy, Austrian Embassy, and Swiss Embassy.

-EU in Peru: Delegation of the European Union in Lima
+EU in Peru The Delegation of the European Union is located in San Isidro, Lima.

-Typical concerns: Passports, replacement documents, notarizations, emergencies, visas by jurisdiction
+Typical concerns Passports, replacement documents, certifications, emergencies, and visas according to jurisdiction.

-Important distinction: EU Delegation does not replace a national consulate for passport and visa matters
+Important distinction The EU delegation does not replace a national consulate for passport and visa matters.

 Germany in Peru

-The German Embassy in Lima covers the consular jurisdiction of Peru.
-In addition to traditional consular services, its tasks include emergency assistance and support in crisis situations.
-Appointment scheduling plays a major role in many processes.
+The German Embassy in Lima covers the official district and consular jurisdiction of Peru.
+In addition to classic consular services, its tasks include emergency assistance and support in crisis situations.

 German Embassy Lima: Contact and Location